department19/department19.github.io/README.md

 - adjusted padding of main sections to make space for side navigation bar
 - used flexbox to position main content in center to align with the nav bar
 - added fade in animation to the navbar too
+- added "active" css in place for the JS to be implemented now

 ### Animate on scroll
 #### 0.2